Folio III Field Notes

 Building an AI-Powered Wound Measurement System

-This blog post reflects my personal experience and contributions as an AI/Machine Learning Services Applications intern.
-The project was a collaborative effort involving talented developers, healthcare professionals, and mentors who provided guidance throughout the process.
+This post reflects my personal experience and contributions as an AI/Machine Learning Services Applications intern.
+The project was a collaborative effort involving developers, healthcare professionals, and mentors who provided guidance throughout.

 Introduction